mattzab/download-sermon-index/README.md

 A Bash Script To Download All Sermons On SermonIndex.net

 ## Linux Users:
-Download the Bash Script, make it executable, and run it.
+Download the Bash Script, make it executable, and run it in terminal.

 ## Mac Users:
-I wrote this script on Linux, but I suspect it should work exactly the same for you.
-Currently untested.
+Be sure to use the OSX version of the script.
+Make it executable, and run it with terminal.

 ## Windows Users:
-Use Cygwin and install wget, then navigate through the terminal to the directory with the XML files, and run the script from there.
+Use Cygwin and install wget, then navigate through the terminal to the script, and run from there.
 Cygwin How-To: http://lifehacker.com/179514/geek-to-live--introduction-to-cygwin-part-i

 # Usage Ideas: